The Top 5 Sources of Employee Motivation in Online Training

 This source of employee motivation is closely related to acceptance.
 However, acceptance is usually associated with peers and colleagues, while recognition is tied to superiors and managers.
 In this case, employees are driven to achieve their goals and improve their work performance simply because they want to stand out from the crowd.
 Employees who are motivated by recognition and positive reinforcement may even have their sights set on a promotion, and believe that doing their best will earn them the respect they desire.

 Fulfillment and awareness are both intrinsic motivators, a form of motivation that is fueled by internal sources that are independent from third-party influences.
 Acceptance and recognition are all considered intrinsic motivators which lead employees to self-fulfillment for their contribution to the company’s success.
 Ideally, the goal is to intrinsically motivate your employees so that they do not rely on any outside influences to achieve success.
 However, in some cases you may need to entice them with extrinsic rewards, such as badges, points, and other types of extrinsic motivators to make them try harder.

-Each employee has their own reasons for participating in your online training course, which is why it’s so essential to research their specific needs and backgrounds beforehand.
+Each employee has their own reasons for participating in your online training courses, which is why it’s so essential to research their specific needs and backgrounds beforehand.
 Doing so offers you the opportunity to figure out which source of employee motivation to integrate into your online training strategy.

 Intrinsic motivation is governed by internal factors, making it one of the most powerful types of motivation.
-Read the article Intrinsic Motivation In Online Training to learn more about how you can increase this form of employee motivation in your online training programs.